NirshalChandraSekar/Human-Robot-Interaction-using-LLM/README.md

 ### Evaluation
 For evaluations, we enabled the LLM to track and store the user's sentiment on a scale of 0 to 10 for each prompt, with 0 being extremely negative and 10 being extremely positive.
 When the user stops the conversation, we return this tracked sentiments ovre the conversation as a list and plot them to see how the user's sentiment is being changed over the period of the conversation.
 The goal is to try and flip the sentiment from a negative state to a positve state if the user is initially in a negative mood, and if the person is initially in a positive mood, then the llm should try and maintain this positivity of the user during the conversation.

-Sample plots of sentiment over different conevrsations:
+Sample plots of sentiment over different conversations:
 <img src="https://github.com/NirshalNiru/Human-Robot-Interaction-using-LLM/blob/b8673fd4ec24afbbebf980239f22380117c6f870/plots.png">